debops/debops/docs/guides.rst

 As an Internet gateway is usually a device which is running 24/7 and being a core part of the network infrastructure, people might want to run additional services on this host.
-In case these services are also managed by DebOps the respective Ansible roles will sure that the required firewall rules are added to the :envvar:`ferm__dependent_rules` rule list.
+In case these services are also managed by DebOps the respective Ansible roles will ensure that the required firewall rules are added to the :envvar:`ferm__dependent_rules` rule list.
 By default access from all networks is allowed which is not always desired.
 Below it will be shown how this can be restricted to the internal network attached to ``eth0``.